nervosnetwork/fiber-scripts/contracts/funding-lock/README.md

 The lock script args is a blake160 hash of the aggregated public key of the two parties, to unlock this lock, the transaction must provide following fields in the witness:

 - `empty_witness_args`: 16 bytes, fixed to 0x10000000100000001000000010000000, for compatibility with the xudt
-- `version`: 8 bytes, u64 in little-endian
-- `funding_out_point`: 36 bytes, out point of the funding transaction
 - `pubkey`: 32 bytes, x only aggregated public key
 - `signature`: 64 bytes, aggregated signature